2ndQuadrant/pglogical/internals-doc/DESIGN.md

 on the master.

-Additionally, a big xact will cause large delays in apply of smaller transactions because logical decoding reoreders transactions into strict commit order and replays them in that sequence.
-Small transactions that commited after the big transaction cannot be replayed to the replica until the big transaction is transferred over the wire, and we can't get a head start on that while it's still running.
+Additionally, a big xact will cause large delays in apply of smaller transactions because logical decoding reorders transactions into strict commit order and replays them in that sequence.
+Small transactions that committed after the big transaction cannot be replayed to the replica until the big transaction is transferred over the wire, and we can't get a head start on that while it's still running.